Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Most tripods have the ability to add weight to the center column.
 Add sandbags, small weights, or a bag of whatever is available to hang in the center of the tripod.
 This will have the effect of stabilizing the tripod by anchoring the legs into the ground.

 An interesting technique to further stabilize the tripod is to place a beanbag onto the top of the camera and lens.
 Obviously, this only works if the knobs and screws are sufficiently tightened across the camera base.
 However, it can help if there is a concern about movement from the shutter.

 Landscape photography is one discipline where having the fastest lens is not necessarily needed.
 Most landscape photographers prefer using a smaller aperture like f/ll or f/16.
 A little experimentation to find the sweet spot of a particular lens is necessary.
 Cranking a lens down to, say, f/22 could introduce light infraction and make the image less sharp.

 Using a shallow depth of field f-stop like f/2.8 is great if you are trying to create focus on a close subject while blurring the background.
-This is certainly a creative use of landscape photography but for the most part a smaller apertures will suffice in most typical landscape photography composition.
+This is certainly a creative use of landscape photography, but for the most part, a smaller aperture will suffice in most typical landscape photography compositions.

 Avoiding Camera Shake Is Key